-This guide describes how you can configure and maintain Cisco Secure Access Control System (ACS) 5.4 by using the command-line interface (CLI).
-Each topic provides a high-level summary of the tasks required for using the CLI in the Cisco Application Deployment Engine (ADE) OS 2.0 that, in combination with ACS 5.4, runs on the CSACS-1121 or Cisco SNS-3415 appliance.
+This guide describes how you can configure and maintain Cisco Secure Access Control System (ACS) 5.5 by using the command-line interface (CLI).
+Each topic provides a high-level summary of the tasks required for using the CLI in the Cisco Application Deployment Engine (ADE) OS 2.0 which, in combination with ACS 5.5, runs on the CSACS-1121, Cisco SNS-3415, or Cisco SNS-3495 appliance.